-- A personal interview with an authorized representative of the school. - o Completed Health Affidavit/Screening. - o Valid driver's license, state issued ID, or United States passport is required. - o Must be 17 to enroll, must be 18 upon graduation.
-(Excluding CDL Course)
+- o A personal interview with an authorized representative of the school. - Completed Health Affidavit/Screening. - o Valid driver's license, state issued ID, or United States passport is required. - Must be 17 to enroll, must be 18 upon graduation.
+(Excluding CDL and PTD programs)